 Kathy Thorpe, administrative assistant

-I support the Developmental Vascular Biology Program in terms of its day-to-day academic activities, and manage most of the logistics associated with these activities for the PIs (Drs.
-Ramchandran and Wilkinson), post doctoral fellows and technicians in their labs.
+I support the Developmental Vascular Biology Program in terms of its day-to-day academic activities, and manage most of the logistics associated with these activities for Dr. Ramchandran, post doctoral fellows and technicians in his lab.
 Some of my administrative duties include coordinating grant submissions in eBridge, travel arrangements and reimbursement, CVs, budgets, scheduling meetings and human resource matters.
-In addition, I serve as an Evacuation Marshall, and am in the process of earning my CERT and CPR certifications. email@example.com (414) 955-2946
+In addition, I serve as an Evacuation Marshall, and am in the process of earning my CERT and CRP email@example.com (414) 955-2946

 8701 Watertown Plank Road

 Michelle Bordas, research technologist

 I am interested in all aspects of animal care and research.
 My role in the lab is to maintain our mice colony.
 I maintain the colony in accordance with the guidelines and regulations for animal care use in research.
 Through my effort and those of other lab members, we are able to complete many valuable research projects while upholding the standards of best possible animal care.
 Together we are committed to the humane and appropriate use of animals for research. firstname.lastname@example.org (414) 955-2453

 My research involves the study of lymphatic malformations such as generalized lymphatic anomaly (GLA) and Gorham-Stout syndrome (GSS), which later lead to abnormal bone resorption.
 Currently, I am focusing on characterizing the effects of cell-cell communication between lymphatic endothelial cells and osteoclasts and its potential role in GLA and GSS pathogenesis.
 I am also currently working on protein expression and purification of a crucial protein involved in vascular development. email@example.com (414) 955-2274